radurbalau/CDL-2020/README.md

 ### Running the tests
 -Open IntelliJ IDEA and click on File->Open and search where you downloaded the project **OR**
--If you do not have IntelliJ IDEA installed, navigate to the /src/com directory run the commands:
+ If you do not have IntelliJ IDEA installed, navigate to the /src/com directory and run the commands:
 ```
 javac -g company/Main.java
 ```